LordDemonos/Quarm.Guide/README.md

 ### Step 2: Controlling your User Interface

 The supported client comes with several additional custom UIs.
 To switch to one of these, run the slash command /loadskin <ui> 1.
 The 1 is optional-- it will keep your current window positions.
 Loading UIs via the options window will not work.
-[Source: TAKP Wiki](https://wiki.takp.info/index.php/Getting_Started_on_Windows#EQClient.ini_settings)
+[Source: wiki.takp](https://wiki.takp.info/index.php/Getting_Started_on_Windows#EQClient.ini_settings)

 There are several sources to download new User Interface packages, such as [qqui Calmethar](https://www.eqinterface.com/downloads/fileinfo.php?id=6959), [eqinterface.com](https://eqinterface.com/downloads/index.php?cid=115&dp=0&sh=full&so=desc&sb=lastupdate), or from [#ui-discussion](https://discord.com/channels/1133452007412334643/1162826324092657757).
 Just make sure to check the date and description for Zeal additions.